Skip To Content

 JEWISH.
 INDEPENDENT.
 NONPROFIT.

-Consternation about the VP’s choice of running mate persisted throughout the campaign — and its aftermath.
+Consternation about the VP’s choice of running mate persisted throughout the campaign — and its aftermath

-As Democrats licked their wounds on Wednesday, some pointed at Pennsylvania Gov. Josh Shapiro saying: she should have picked him.
+As Democrats licked their wounds on Wednesday, some pointed at Pennsylvania Gov. Josh Shapiro, saying, “she should have picked him.”

 Meaning: If Vice President Kamala Harris had tapped Shapiro, an observant and proudly pro-Israel Jew, as her running mate instead of Minnesota Gov. Tim Walz, she might have won Pennsylvania, the swing state with the most electoral votes.
-She might have not lost Zionists concerned about the war in Gaza to former President Donald Trump.
+She might not have lost Zionists concerned about the war in Gaza to former President Donald Trump.
 She might even have won.

 Shapiro was one of the top contenders to become Harris’ running mate, and not only for his popularity in a critical swing state.
-Shapiro, whose motto is “get sh_t done,” had impressed many beyond Pennsylvania for a practical approach exemplified in the quick repair of a collapsed section of Interstate 95 in Philadelphia in 2023.
+Shapiro, whose motto is “get sh– done,” had impressed many beyond Pennsylvania for a practical approach exemplified in the quick repair of a collapsed section of Interstate 95 in Philadelphia in 2023.

 Some called his Jewishness and vocal support for Israel a liability, especially after a semester of heated pro-Palestinian campus protests across the nation.
 He rejected accusations that antisemitism had any role in quashing his chances.
 Others suggested that he turned the job down, preferring to top the ticket himself in the future.

-This post-election quarterbacking about Shapiro persists even as many experts caution that they have yet to analyze reams of data and otherwise do a proper election post-mortem before they can pinpoint missteps.
+This post-election quarterbacking about Shapiro persists even as many experts caution that they have yet to analyze reams of data and otherwise do a proper election postmortem before they can pinpoint missteps.

 “We’re not even up from shiva yet,” Jarrod Bernstein, former President Barack Obama’s liaison to the American Jewish community, said in an interview Wednesday.

 Bernstein, like most others who have spent years working in Democratic politics, said that a Harris-Shapiro ticket would likely not have made a meaningful difference.
 Political experts generally agree that the vice presidential nominee is rarely a key factor in the outcome of a presidential race.
-And Trump’s victory was decisive: he is on track to win all seven of the key battleground states as well as the popular vote, something no Republican was done since 2004.
+And Trump’s victory was decisive: He is on track to win all seven of the key battleground states as well as the popular vote, something no Republican has done since 2004.

-Trump’s campaign, “appealed to a huge portion of the country,” Spitalnick noted.
+Trump’s campaign “appealed to a huge portion of the country,” Spitalnick noted.
 “So it’s really important to understand it through that lens.”

 But the speculation about what could have been with Shapiro on the ticket is likely to continue: He is still the governor of the swing state with the most electoral votes (19); enjoys strong approval ratings; and won praise for a rousing speech at the Democratic National Convention in August.
 Many see Shapiro, 51, as a strong presidential contender in 2028.